 Top things to do on Central Coast, NSW

-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day on Central Coast.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day on Central Coast.

 After all the food you are going to need to get your body moving and wake yourself up.
 Somersby Falls is the perfect place to do this!

-There is plenty to do at Somersby Falls, so it’s a great place to spend the afternoon.
-You can pack some lunch and make most of the picnic area.
+There is plenty to do at Somersby Falls, so it’s a great place to spend the rest of the morning.
+You can pack some lunch and make the most of the picnic area.
 With free barbecues and picnic tables, there is plenty of space for you to settle in.

 Venture off along the Somersby Falls walking track, which takes you through the rainforest giving you the most amazing views of the waterfalls.
 Make sure you pack your swimmers so you can cool off with a dip underneath the waterfall after your walk.